elonguepee/devOpsCheatSheets/terraform/terraform-cheat-sheet.md

 #### Life Cycle Rules
 Rules that are followed at certain points in a resources lifecylce.
 Such as create_before_destroy.
 Which will ensure that a new resource is created to replace the old one before it is destroyed.

+#### Data sources
+Allow Terraform to read attributes for resources that are provisions outside of terraform's control